gulrak/filesystem/README.md

 supported platform yet, same is valid for using it with Emscripten.
 It is now part of the detected platforms, I fixed the obvious issues and ran some tests with it, so it should be fine.
-All in all, I don't see it replacing `std::filesystem` where full C++17 is available, it doesn't try to be a "better" `std::filesystem`, just a drop-in if you can't use it (with the exception of the UTF-8 preference on Windows).
+All in all, I don't see it replacing `std::filesystem` where full C++17 or C++20 is available, it doesn't try to be a "better" `std::filesystem`, just an almost drop-in if you can't use it (with the exception of the UTF-8 preference).

 This implementation is following the ["UTF-8 Everywhere" philosophy](https://utf8everywhere.org/) in that all `std::string` instances will be interpreted the same as `std::u8string` encoding